ochococo/OOD-Principles-In-Swift/docs/dip.md

-#The Dependency Inversion Principle
+#🚧 The Dependency Inversion Principle

 > Depend on abstractions, not on concretions.